 We have a wide range of ready to use stain colours, and to help you choose the best look for your floors, our sealants are available in a few sheens - extra-matt, matt, satin, and gloss.
 The best practice when it comes to getting the colour job done right is to showcase samples on your floor.
 The process consists of using floor staining agents on small areas of the floor, before the final sanding, to let the clients see how it will look afterwards.
 The area is then sanded anew, eliminating any chance of residual colouring, then stained with the chosen agent, and then it gets sealed with a sealant.
 Fear not, we will allow you enough time to take the right decision.

 All of the parquet blocks require our floor men's undivided attention.
 The parquet is laid in various patterns, such as the very popular in recent years herringbone, and the flow of the wood grain will have a different direction.
 Refinishing parquet is a bigger challenge than refinishing engineered wood flooring, for example.

 This is where our passion for wood comes in handy.
 We love restoring parquet floors as much as we love laying them and we're grateful that these classics will never go out of fashion.

-Our service offers you the choice of finishing your floors with either lacquer, or oil.
-There is a plethora of colours we can provide you with.
-Small part of them include the popular dark, medium and light shades, as well as the renowned greys and whites.
+Our service offers you the choice of finishing your floors with either lacquer or oil.
+There are a plethora of colours we can provide you with.
+A small part of them include the popular dark, medium and light shades, as well as the renowned greys and whites.